Bollingen Foundation: Bollingen Series

 A great many texts that were issued in the original Pantheon Books version of the Bollingen Series and in early editions by Princeton University Press are now out of print.
-The Princeton Press site does not provide a comprehensive list, and is missing some of the key texts in the series and some of the grandest in vision, e.g. The Egyptian Religious Texts series.
+The Princeton Press site does not provide a comprehensive list, and is missing some of the key texts in the series and some of the grandest in vision, e.g. the Egyptian Religious Texts and Representations series.
 A list of the works in the series, complete to 1982, appears as an appendix to William McGuire's book, pp. 295–309.
 The list below is based on McGuire's list and information appearing in the individual volumes, with help from the Princeton site and from The Library Congress Online Catalog.

 Numbers 1 to 34

 Number 35: The A. W. Mellon Lectures in the Fine Arts

 This is the only part of the Bollingen Series that continues to produce new volumes.